Did you know, that beneath the streets of Toronto there lies a place called PATH?

-Whether you’re a local looking to uncover a new aspect of your city or a visitor wanting to make the most of your time, a PATH tour combines practicality with an intriguing journey through Toronto’s vibrant downtown core.
+Whether you’re a local or a visitor wanting to make the most of your time in Toronto, a PATH tour combines practicality with an intriguing journey through Toronto’s vibrant downtown core.

 Duration: 2 hours<br/>Toronto's Underground City<br/>By foot.